 - Train-Station Goodbye: Couldn't be played straighter than when Joe sees Katherine off.

 - Two Scenes, One Dialogue: The sheriff tells his nervous deputies that the National Guard has been summoned.
 Cut to a very quick scene in which the mustered Guardsmen are told they will be standing down.
-Cut to governor saying "why?", as his political boss says that sending the Guard into a town could be damaging.
+Cut to governor saying "Why?", as his political boss says that sending the Guard into a town could be damaging.
+In real life, the governor actively supported the lynch mob, even saying he would pardon its members, and refused to send in the National Guard.

 - Unable to Support a Wife: Joe can't, which is why Katherine leaves town to find a better job.
 Joe makes good with the gas station and sets out to reunite with Katherine, only to be tragically interrupted.